VirtualBoBs/build-virtualbox-in-windows/README.md

 The default setting provides disabled-hardening on the VirtualBox binary, so you can attach any kind of debugger on the running process of compiled VirtualBox.

+## FAQ

+### Q) I keep getting an error in `SignTool`: `Multiple certificates were found that meet all the given criteria.`

+A) Unfortunately, now our script does not handle multiple certificates being generated during the Setup step.
+You need to run it only once unlike the Build step.
+And here is the solution:

+1. Run `certmgr.msc`
+2. Delete **all the certificates** named `MyTestCertificate` in the `Certificates - Personal`
+3. Start from the Setup step.

 ## Bug Reporting

 We use Github Issue as its primary upstream bug tracker.
 Bugs found when running scripts should be reported via: